seed-labs/seed-labs/README.md

 Learning by doing is essential for education.
-Our vision is to develop hands-on labs that can help achieve learning by doing in the cybersecurity education around the world.
+Our vision is to develop hands-on labs that can help achieve learning by doing in cybersecurity education.
 These include lab exercises that are well-designed, interesting, and effective, as well as the platforms to support these labs.
-The labs and platforms are open source, so universities, colleges, and high schools around the world can freely use them to enhance their cybersecurity education.
+The labs and platforms are open source, so universities, colleges, and high schools around the world can freely use them to enhance their curricula.

 ## Contributing